abiosoft/river/README.md

 * Send in a PR.

 ### I wrote a middleware
-Thanks, create a PR to add it to this README.
+Thanks, I will appreciate if you create a PR to add it to this README.

 ### Why the name "River", a "REST" server ?
 Can you REST on a River ?
 Well, yes.
 You only need to know how to swim or wear a life jacket.